 Her current research focus is on the interplay between social and technological issues associated with information privacy.
 She approaches privacy issues through a combination of empirical, theoretical, and technical research efforts.
 Her research projects have been dealing with individuals' information privacy concerns and behaviors, strategic management of organizational privacy and security practices, and design and empirical evaluations of privacy-enhancing technologies.
 At Penn State, she teaches courses on security and risk analysis, integration of privacy and security, human information behavior, and organizational informatics.
-Her interdisciplinary research and education have been sponsored by multiple grants from the National Science Foundation and National Security Agency.
+Her interdisciplinary research and education have been sponsored by multiple grants from the National Science Foundation (NSF) and National Security Agency.

 Dr. Xu has authored over 80 research papers on information privacy, security management, human-computer interaction, and technology innovation adoption.
 Her award winning work has been published in premier outlets across various fields such as Information Systems, Law, Computer Science, and Human-Computer Interaction, including MIS Quarterly, Information Systems Research, Journal of Management Information Systems, Decision Support Systems, University of Pennsylvania Journal of Constitutional Law, Proceedings of the International World Wide Web Conference (WWW), Proceedings of the ACM Conference on Human Factors in Computing Systems (CHI), Proceedings of the ACM Conference on Computer Supported Cooperative Work and Social Computing (CSCW), and many others.